Weston-super-Mare: Geography

 The tidal rise and fall in the Severn Estuary and Bristol Channel can be as great as 14.5 m, second only to Bay of Fundy in Eastern Canada.
 This tidal movement contributes to the deposition of natural mud in bays such as Weston.
 There has been concern about pollution levels from industrial areas in Wales and at the eastern end of the Bristol Channel; however this tends to be diluted by the Atlantic waters.
 There are measurable levels of chemical pollutants, and little is known about their effects.
 Of particular concern are the levels of cadmium and to a lesser degree residual pesticides and hydrocarbons.

 Just to the north of the town is Sand Point which marks the lower limit of the Severn Estuary and the start of the Bristol Channel.
 It is also the site of the Middle Hope 84.1 ha biological and geological Site of Special Scientific Interest.

+The town's suburbs include Ashcombe, Bournville, Coronation, Ebdon, Haywood Village, Hutton, Locking, Locking Parklands, Mead Vale, Milton, Oldmixon, St. Georges, Uphill, West Wick, Worle and Worlebury.